 Free space results when subdisks are removed for some reason, making the space that they occupied available for use.
-Free space is visually represented as a gap or hole between subdisks that reside on a LSM disk icon.
+Free space is visually represented as a gap or hole between subdisks that reside on an LSM disk icon.
 The following table describes the fields in the form.
 All fields in this form are read-only and cannot be changed.

 Field Description Device The name of the LSM disk where this free space resides.
 Hole offset The offset into the LSM disk where this free space extent begins.
 Hole size The size of this free space extent.
-The units used are specified by the user under the Options pull down menu.
+Specify the units used from the Options pull down menu.

-E.4.4 Disk Properties Forms
+E.4.2.3 Disk Properties Forms